 1. Porridge (Oats) with fruits and seeds

 Whole porridge oats are full of nutrients.
-They are low on the glycaemic index, - which means they release glucose into the bloodstream slowly - high in fibre and extremely versatile.
+They are low on the glycaemic index, which means they release glucose into the bloodstream slowly, are high in fibre and extremely versatile.
 For instance, you can top off a yoghurt with a small handful of oats for added fibre, or make oatcakes for a quick and convenient snack.

-As a suggestion, make a small bowl of porridge with low fat semi-skimmed or soya milk, add either a handful of berries of your choice, sliced bananas or grated apples and pears.
+As a suggestion, make a small bowl of porridge with low-fat semi-skimmed or soya milk, and add either a handful of your choice of berries, sliced bananas, or grated apples and pears.
 For more fibre, try adding a small handful of raisins, sultanas, sunflower seeds or chia seeds.
 Substitute granulated sugar and honey for fruit for sweetness.

 2. Yoghurt

 Plain Greek yoghurt is very good for you.
-Packed full of vitamin B, antioxidants, protein and calcium, yoghurt is a great breakfast choice that can be used in a plethora of ways.
+Packed with vitamin B, antioxidants, protein, and calcium, yoghurt is a great breakfast choice that can be used in a variety of ways.

-Try swapping milk on your cereal for plain yoghurt for a fuller feelings breakfast.
+Try swapping milk on your cereal for plain yoghurt for a fuller feeling breakfast.

-If you are in a pinch, take frozen berries, such as raspberries, strawberries and blackberries, and blend them with Greek yoghurt into a thick and delicious smoothie packed full of vitamins.
+If you're in a pinch, take frozen berries, such as raspberries, strawberries, and blackberries, and blend them with Greek yoghurt into a thick and delicious smoothie packed full of vitamins.
 Sprinkle on some ground almonds, chia seeds, granola or oats for added fibre if you wish.

 3. Beans on wholemeal toast

 Beans on toast is the epitome of British student cuisine.
-But it also constitutes as a healthy breakfast if served appropriately.
+But it also constitutes a healthy breakfast if served appropriately.
 Beans are packed with fibre and count as one of your five-a-day.
-With the added nutrients and slow releasing energy of toast, a small tin of beans on wholemeal toast - without butter or spread - can be a solid breakfast.
+With the added nutrients and slow-releasing energy of toast, a small tin of beans on wholemeal toast, without butter or spread, can be a solid breakfast.

-If you want to add more nutritional value to this simple dish, include chopped tomatoes and bell peppers.
-Tomatoes and peppers are high in vitamin C which can help boost your immune system.
+To add more nutritional value to this simple dish, consider including chopped tomatoes and bell peppers.
+Tomatoes and peppers are high in vitamin C, which can help boost your immune system.

 4. A healthy full English

 Instead of frying the egg and bacon, poach your egg and grill the bacon.
-Serve with a few slices of grilled tomato on a slice of wholemeal bread.
+Serve with a few slices of grilled tomato on wholemeal bread.
 By grilling the bacon, you greatly reduce the amount of saturated fat per serving.
-As you probably already know, tomatoes are full of vitamins, nutrients and count towards your five-a-day.
-When served on a slow releasing carbohydrate, such as wholemeal toast, you have a rounded breakfast with all the right proteins, vitamins and "good" fats.
+As you probably already know, tomatoes are rich in vitamins and nutrients, and they count towards your five-a-day.
+When served on a slow-releasing carbohydrate, such as wholemeal toast, you have a rounded breakfast with all the right proteins, vitamins and "good" fats.

 5. Vegetable omelette